Child in Need Plans and Reviews

 The outcome of a Review will be:

-- That the child is no longer a Child in Need requiring intervention from Children's Social Care, which will result in a recommendation to the team manager that the case be closed and the child may benefit by receiving services through a step down to Early Help, from a single agency or under a multi-agency plan (Team around the Child) not involving Children's Social Care;
+- That the child is no longer a child in need requiring Children's Social Care Services intervention, which will result in a recommendation to the team manager that the case be closed although the child may continue to receive services from a single agency or under a multi-agency plan not involving Children's Social Care;

 - That the child continues to be a Child in Need requiring the same level of services, resulting in the continuing provision of services and minor amendment, as necessary, of the Child in Need Plan;

 - That the child appears to be at risk of significant harm, resulting in the need for a strategy discussion/meeting and possible section 47 enquiry.

 Where the outcome of the Review is an amendment to the Child in Need Plan, the Lead Professional should circulate a copy of the amended Plan to the child, parents, and other agencies/professionals involved in providing the services set out in the amended Plan, including any new services to be provided.

 4. Children in Need Moving to Another Authority - Principles

 This section deals with children who are subject to Children in Need Plans and who move to another local authority.
 The principles apply to local authorities in the circumstances of both transferring out and receiving in Children in Need.

 In a number of situations, children and their families moving to another local authority offers a positive option.
 However, and particularly where children and their families may have moved on more than one occasion in a short space of time, any assessment should consider whether the child is subject to trafficking or modern slavery (see Assessments Procedure).